auzbuckley/agile_resources/glossary_of_terms.md

 :warning: _Scrum terms are marked with a_ :star:

 ## Product Backlog Item (PBI) :star:
-Any item on the product backlog - also informally referred to as a 'ticket'
+Any item on the product backlog - also can simply be referred to as a 'ticket' in some organizations.

 ## User Story
 A lightweight, high-level description of a customer-centric feature that: